 - Block the bully.
 If the harassment's coming in the form of instant messages, texts, or profile comments, do yourself a favour: use preferences or privacy tools to block the person.
 If it's in a chat, leave the "room."

 - Protect your PC.
 A good antivirus will keep your passwords protected and keep you safe from cyber threats.
-Dell PCs are accompanied by 15-month subscription to McAfee antivirus, ensuring a safe and secure cyber experience.
+Dell PCs are accompanied by 15-month McAfee antivirus add-on, ensuring a safe and secure cyber experience.

 Do you know of anyone who's tackled a cyberbully?
 Do tweet to us using #DellAarambh and let us know about them.